 - Minimize the Size of Your Website's Images

 - Clean Up Your Media Library and Databases

 - Use a Caching Plugin

 1. Pick a Top Hosting Provider

 A hosting provider is a company that provides a ‘home’ for your website online.
-It will maintain the servers where your site’s data is stored.
+Its servers will store all of your site’s data (images, text, settings, CSS, etc.).

 2. Fully Secure Your Website

 Securing your website is essential.
 It prevents hackers from targeting your site’s data, provides peace of mind for your visitors, and helps you avoid attacks and malware that may slow down your pages.

 There are many ways to secure your WordPress site.
 Some of the best places to start include moving your site to HTTPS, enabling Two-Factor Authentication (2FA), and using a unique username and strong password for any admin accounts.